COVID Response Team Frequently Asked Questions

 How are community education courses being impacted?

-Some courses/programs will be returning to the classroom setting for the Fall 2021 semester, while others will be held remotely.
+Some courses/programs will be returning to the classroom setting, while others will be held remotely.
 To view classes that are currently being offered, please visit Online Training.
 If you have questions, please contact a Community Education staff member at 978-556-3060 or firstname.lastname@example.org

 How are corporate education courses being impacted?

 COVID impacted Corporate Education by putting training on hold, some classes were postponed.
 While other courses were moved to online formats, sometimes requiring curriculum adjustments.